Getting Started

 40

-44# # Example of setting up the server configuration to point to your instance of SystemLink Enterprise
+45# To set up the server configuration to point to your instance of SystemLink Enterprise, uncomment

 51